Centrosema brasilianum: Propagation

 Establishment and germination of C. brasilianum is generally good.
 Report indicated that after evaluation of 257- seed accessions, a 40% success rate was established in field germination and 84% in the laboratory.
 Prior to sowing, scarification is a necessity along with hot water treatment, Osram irradiation and sulphuric acid.
 Centrosema brasilianum establishes relatively slowly, therefore weed control during establishment is advantageous.
 Once established, it competes well in grasslands with sowing depths of only 5 cm and seeding rates of 4–5 kg/ha.

 Practical info

 While C. pubescens has been the most commercialized legume of the genus Centrosema, other species have shown good potential.
 Studies are probably not necessary on stratification methods since much can be extrapolated from existing experience and current methods of management.
 With weeds being a major problem at establishment, research is required to identify effective and low cost weed control programs along with fertilizer requirements.
-The greatest gap to overcome is providing a framework for developing astrategy of grazing management that is applicable to a wide range of climatic and edaphic conditions.
+The greatest gap to overcome is providing a framework for developing a strategy of grazing management that is applicable to a wide range of climatic and edaphic conditions.